 So the raging people invite allies to share (and justify) their intense emotions, and a flame war starts.
 If this blowup isn’t dealt with, the behavior goes unchecked, and people learn that it’s okay to allow their emotions to explode.
 Moderate people may try to address the emotional issues, but once alliances are formed and people share their emotions in groups, the blowups start to look justified, and not like emotional decisions at all … they become incontrovertible facts, and emotional awareness is lost.

-In my book, I call intense emotions like rage and hatred (and panic and the suicide urge) the raging rapids emotions, because if you don’t know what these emotions are supposed to do or what gifts they contain, you can very easily get caught up in their rapids, pulled underwater, and smashed repeatedly against the rocks!
+In my book, The Language of Emotions, I call intense emotions like rage and hatred (and panic and the suicide urge) the raging rapids emotions, because if you don’t know what these emotions are supposed to do or what gifts they contain, you can very easily get caught up in their rapids, pulled underwater, and smashed repeatedly against the rocks!
 You can become a puppet of your emotions instead of their partner.

-With rage and hatred, those cognitive pauses need to be looooooong because you can really hurt yourself and other people if you’re unskilled with your rage and hatred—or if you don’t even know that you’re feeling rage and hatred in the first place.
+With rage and hatred, those cognitive pauses need to be looooooong because you can really hurt yourself and other people if you’re unskilled with your rage and hatred — or if you don’t even know that you’re feeling rage and hatred in the first place.

 But before those necessary cognitive pauses can occur, you have to understand the difference between an emotion and a feeling.

 Someone asked me about the difference between an emotion and a feeling last year, and my answer was that emotion is a noun, and feeling is a verb.
 I didn’t really understand why the distinction was important, but I’ve thought about it a great deal.
 I really wondered what the confusion was about — I mean, you have an emotion, you feel it, it’s identified, bing.
 Right?

 Then, because you know what emotion it is, you know exactly how to work with it.
 Right?
 Why, it’s so simple, a child could … oh.